- Editorial Team

 |Open Submissions||Indexed||Peer Reviewed|

 This section intends to publish research carried out through various surveys.
-Author(s) need to provide proof of survey taken for the study.
+Author(s) need to obtain consent from the participant to comply with respondent consent policy and provide evidence of the survey taken for the study.
+In case of questionaries or similar survey form, the author should scan at least 50% or 50 responses (compiled in a single pdf file) and email to email@example.com for internal review.
 Kindly follow author guideline for manuscript preparation.

 |Open Submissions||Indexed||Peer Reviewed|